bergren2/bountiful/README.md

 # Bountiful

 Destiny-like, "Bounty-as-a-Service" (BaaS) to help you get shit done.
-Engrams may or may not be included, Guardian.
+Engrams may or may not be included.

 ## Environment Prereqs